This section of Ch. 7 covers the following topics:

 order is when your points start with the least important and build to the most important argument, which comes last.
 Emphatic order is best used for

 - ranking items by their benefit or significance

 - illustrating a problem and solution

 Note: The example outline above on mail-in voting is organized emphatically: it moves from a good reason, to a better one, to the best one.
 Emphatic order is common in persuasive essays because it allows the writer to increasingly strengthen his argument.

 Key transitions might be “one important reason is,” “just as importantly,” and “but the most important.”

 order means explaining or describing objects as they are arranged in space.
-Spatial order is less common in college writing and best for the following purposes:
+Spatial order is best for

 - helping readers visualize something you want them to see